 The Amazon Household feature in your Amazon account gives you sharing capabilities that go well beyond just your Kindle book library.
 After setting it up, you can share Prime Video and other Prime benefits as well.

-You’ll need to get started on the Amazon webpage in a web browser.
-Open Amazon and log into your account, if needed.
-Then click Accounts & Lists at the top of the page, and click Amazon Household in the Shopping programs and rentals section near the bottom of the page.
+Step 1: Go to Amazon Household page and login to your account, if needed.
+Alternatively, open Amazon, then click Accounts & Lists at the top of the page, and click Amazon Household in the Shopping programs and rentals section near the bottom of the page.

 You can also add your kids (12 and under) by selecting Add Children.